The history of the MG Workshop

 Whenever Thijs is not seen working on customers’ cars, he enjoys racing his bright orange 1934 P-type.
 He’s done Zandvoort of course, but also further afield tracks such as Silverstone and Brands Hatch in the UK and the Circuit des Remparts d’Angoulême in France.
 And not entirely without success either; he brings home a cup every now and then too!

 In turn, Cathelijne spends her spare time researching M.G.’s 1930s history with the aim of writing a book on the Montlhéry Midget, M.G.’s most successful racing car.
-After having volunteered for a spell as Sports Secretary for the Dutch MG Car Club, she then took on the role of Yearbook Editor for the Triple-M Register, part of the English MGCC, for eight or so years while she is currently active as Registrar for the aforementioned Montlhéry Midgets within the same Register.
+After having volunteered for a spell as Sports Secretary for the Dutch MG Car Club, she then took on the role of Yearbook Editor for the Triple-M Register, part of the English MGCC, for eight or so years while she is currently active as ‘Scribe’ for Safety Fast! (the English Club’s monthly magazine) and as Registrar for the aforementioned Montlhéry Midgets within the same Register.